ikellymo/jumble-solver/readme.md

 still retains a time complexity of **O(n!)**.

 **Version 0.3** was written because the above code still would not execute for jumble length input of 20.
-Where 20! = 2.4x10^18, this version essentially caps the execution time to the length of the word list, rather than the number of permutations on the input.
+Since factorials blow up so quickly, for example 20! = 2.4x10^18, this version essentially caps the execution time to the length of the word list, rather than the number of permutations on the input.
 This is done by pre-compiling the word-list into a dictionary, keyed by the anagram of the word, sorted.
 Many thanks